 Why telemedicine is here to stay

 The numbers show that telemedicine is indeed here to stay and see a significant increase in adoption in the coming years.
-Before COVID-19, projections showed the telemedicine segment growing from $41.4 billion to $64 billion by 2025 in the United States alone.
+Before the 2019 pandemic, projections showed the telemedicine segment growing from $41.4 billion to $64 billion by 2025 in the United States alone.
 Some of the factors cited for this increase include:

 - Rising usage of smartphones